Updated: Friday, 18 August 2017 10:00 AM

 There is an old adage which says, “Books are man’s best friends.”
 Give it a thought and you will discover that books are the most tangible and valuable record of our world.
-The 21st century may be the age of internet with the youth being constantly hooked to it.
+The 21st century may be the age of the internet with the youth being constantly hooked to it.
 But it has and will never be able to replace the everlasting importance of books.

-The thing to lament today is not being addicted to internet but the decline in the reading habits among the youngsters beyond their prescribed text books.
+The thing to lament today is not being addicted to the internet but the decline in the reading habits among the youngsters beyond their prescribed text books.
 They crib about the lack of time or their hectic busy schedule but they fail to realize that they are endangering their creativity and imagination in the process.
 In fact, while writing an essay of hundred words you need information and this comes by reading books.

 Anything you see around would not have existed without books, either religiously or scientifically.
 Books help people learn and are easier to carry around.
 A wonderful thing about a book is that you can take it to bed with you.
 It is more friendly and healthier to your eyes than the rays coming out from a PC, Laptop or Pocket PC.